Nomoos/PrismQ/IdeaInspiration/_meta/_scripts/QUICK_START.md

-# Quick Start Guide - Running PrismQ Web Client
+# Quick Start Guide - Running PrismQ Modules

+> **Note**: The Web Client control panel has been moved to a separate repository.
+> This guide is preserved for historical reference.
+For current setup instructions, see the main [README.md](../../README.md).

+## Historical Information

-This guide shows you the easiest way to run the PrismQ Web Client on Windows.
+This guide originally described how to run the PrismQ Web Client on Windows.

-## 🚀 One-Click Start (Recommended)

-The fastest way to get started:

-1. **Double-click** `_meta\_scripts\run_both.bat`

-That's it!
-The script will:
-- ✅ Start the Backend server (http://localhost:8000)
-- ✅ Start the Frontend server (http://localhost:5173)
-- ✅ Open your browser automatically to http://localhost:5173

-You'll see **two new console windows** open - one for Backend and one for Frontend.
-Keep them open while using the application.

-### What You'll See

-1. **This launcher window** - Shows progress and then closes automatically
-2. **PrismQ Backend Server** window - Shows Backend logs (keep open)
-3. **PrismQ Frontend Server** window - Shows Frontend logs (keep open)
-4. **Your browser** - Opens to the application at http://localhost:5173

-### Stopping the Servers

-Simply **close the two server console windows** (Backend and Frontend).

-## 🔧 Running Components Separately
+The Web Client module has been moved to a separate repository for better modularity.
+See [CLIENT_MIGRATION.md](../docs/CLIENT_MIGRATION.md) for details about this change.

 If you need to run only one component: